parsingPhilipp/panda-parser/INSTALL.md

 ------------------------------------------------------------------------

 ## Compile cython files
-This requires Eigen to be installed (see below):
+This requires Eigen to be installed (see above):

 1. `cd` project dir
 2. modify `setup.py`, if eigen is installed in non-standard location.
 This can be done by setting the `compute_root` variable.